JensDijkstra/Project-NAO/Design Report/DesignReport.md

 ### Function Analysis
 In this chapter the basic and sub functions of the NAO robot will be explained in detail.
 #### Performing the 10-form
-The NAO robot will need to be able to perform 10 different Tai-Chi poses.
+The NAO robot will need to be able to perform 10 different Tai Chi poses.
 #### Tracking movements
 The robot will be able to track the users movements and calculate the angles in which the users limbs are position in.
 #### Comment on poses